 Haiti’s railway lines, which were laid in the 19th century, fell into disrepair long ago.
 But there is growing evidence of another kind of train wreck waiting to happen.
 This one has nothing to do with rolling stock; it’s about the fate of the tens of thousands of Haitian citizens desperate to get back on their feet after years of living in temporary camps in and around the capital of Port au Prince.

-Ground Truth has just completed a third round of data collection from people whose homes were destroyed by the earthquake 4 years ago and are now being transitioned, to use the official term, from camps to neighborhoods.
+Ground Truth Solutions has just completed a third round of data collection from people whose homes were destroyed by the earthquake 4 years ago and are now being transitioned, to use the official term, from camps to neighbourhoods.

 Most of them have been aching to get away from the misery of the camps for years, so why worry?
-The concern stems from the sobering findings we surfaced on peoples’ perceptions of the sustainability of the huge camp relocation program now underway that rests on providing subsidies to rent approved properties back in their neighborhoods.
+The concern stems from the sobering findings we surfaced on peoples’ perceptions of the sustainability of the huge camp relocation programme now underway that rests on providing subsidies to rent approved properties back in their neighbourhoods.

 The data we have been collecting at regular intervals over the past 6 months tells a pretty consistent story: unless something is done to alter course, the camp transition programme, which is the main pillar of the humanitarian action plan for 2013, is headed for the buffers.